openwrt/packages/net/adblock/files/README.md

 * adblock starts automatically during boot, triggered by wan-ifup event, check _logread -e "adblock"_ for adblock related information
 * optional: start/restart/stop the adblock service manually with _/etc/init.d/adblock_
 * optional: enable/disable your required adblock list sources in _/etc/config/adblock_ - 'adaway', 'disconnect' and 'yoyo' are enabled by default
-* optional: maintain the adblock service in luci under 'System => Startup'
+* optional: maintain the adblock service in LuCI under 'System => Startup'

 ## LuCI adblock companion package
 * for easy management of the various blocklist sources and adblock options there is also a nice & efficient LuCI frontend available